evancauteren/bg2-autumns-twilight-mod/Autumns_Twilight/Readme-Autumns_Twilight.txt

 1. Introduction
 ----------------

-Dusk NPC Mod features a new NPC joining to the party: Dusk, the Wizard Slayer.
+Autumns Twilight Mod features several new NPC joining to the party, new enemies and a plethora of items.
-Ardusk Aldant, also know as Dusk, is a warrior from Cormyr, trained in the Order of the Purple Dragons.
-After a long journey to Athkatla, Dusk now becomes a notable Wizard Slayer who just wants to live in peace.
-But a dark figure attacks in the peaceful Waukeen's Promenade.

 ----------------
 2. Installation